abtaudio/nimRum/README.md

 ## Support
 You will need some background knowledge to set this up.
 I am not saying it is hard, it is actually far from it.
 But you probably need some previous experience.

 Please look in the provided python files, I've tried to make them readable.
-'*which runNimRumTx.py*' will tell you where your installation is located.
+*'which runNimRumTx.py'* and *'pip show nimRum'* will tell you where your installation is located.
+*'ldd libNimRum...so'* will show what librraries dynamically linked.

 # Getting further
 ## Streaming from Line-In|S/PDIF input